STFUjs/STFU/README.md

 ALL "letters" or symbols "character" are encoded in STFU.

 (These include the old "ascii" <= 127.
 All of them are encoded in Expanders.
-Control Symbols are NOT "text".
+Control Symbols are NOT "text" in 01x*
 Collections of bits are packed in 00x*)

 110xxxxx 10xxxxxx in STFU8